Skip to main content

 About this task

-This task is performed on the Linux host on which the ONTAP Mediator service is installed.
+Perform this task on the Linux host on which the ONTAP Mediator service is installed.

 If you are unable to reach this command, you might need to run the command using the full path as shown in the following example: